Dj Turn Tables

 Brand

-Maintenance and Care for DJ Turn Tables
+Maintaining and Caring for DJ Turn Tables

 Cleaning and Dusting

 Regularly clean and dust your turntable to prevent the accumulation of dirt and debris.
-Use a soft brush to remove dirt from the stylus and the platter and a microfiber cloth to clean the turntable’s body.
+Use a soft brush to remove dirt from the stylus and platter and a microfiber cloth to clean the turntable’s body.

 Lubrication